shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 };
 ```

-Run the below command to install few hardhat plugins necessary to compile and deploy your contract:
+The following command will install the HardHat plugins necessary to compile and deploy your contract:

 ```text
 npm install --save-dev @nomiclabs/hardhat-ethers ethers @nomiclabs/hardhat-waffle